CMihai99/medita/docs/README.md

     -   [SubmittingPatches.md](https://github.com/CMihai99/medita/blob/main/docs/how-to/maintaining/SubmittingPatches.md)
         contains a large number of suggestions in a relatively terse format about getting your code submitted.
 It also assumes that you're using git to prepare your patches.
-If you're unfamiliar with git, you should learn using it, since it will make developing much easier.

 ## Recommended Practices